 Results indicate that chemicals which activate CB2 may have anti-addictive properties – a feature possessed by a number of compounds in cannabis.

 High doses of THC are hallucinogenic, and microdosing LSD is a lot like CBD.
-These mighty molecules can relieve human suffering and act through the endocannabinoid system.
+These mighty molecules can relieve human suffering and they act through the endocannabinoid system.

 Drinking was associated with increases in interleukin 6, but the association was ameliorated in cannabis users.